Arash217/project-2-1819/README.md

 Most of the assets of the website are compressed with Gzip.
 To reduce the size even further, Brotli compression can be used.
 I took the HTML, CSS and JavaScript files of the website, added Brotli compression and compared them with the Gzipped version of the website.

 ##### Results

 <p align="center">
   <img src="https://github.com/Arash217/project-2-1819/blob/master/docs/images/1.png">
 </p>

+Note: I only took three files, to show the difference between Gzip and Brotli compression, while the website has more files to compress.

 #### 2. Minifying and compressing SVG files